KhronosGroup/KTX-Software/BUILDING.md

 Status
 ------

-Construction of new build system and portable loader tests is underway.
-At present the Mac OS X, iOS and Windows(GL) builds are completed.
-Builds for at least one OpenGL ES SDK on Windows and for Linux and Android will follow.
-This document is about the new build system.
+Construction of a new build system and portable loader tests is underway.
+At present the Mac OS X, iOS and Windows(GL) builds of `libktx` and `loadtests` are completed.
+Builds for at least one OpenGL ES 3.x SDK on Windows and for Linux and Android will follow.
+Mac OS X and Windows builds of `toktx` are also completed.
+A build for Linux will follow.

+This document describes the new build system.

 Dependencies
 ------------